BarsukinSyn/ComfyUI-Enjoyer-Roadmap/terms-and-definitions.md

 2. **Refinement and Accuracy**: CLIP can also be used to refine the output of the image generation process.
 It evaluates whether the generated images are a good match for the text description and helps guide the model towards better accuracy, ensuring that the final image truly reflects the described content.
 3. **Search and Selection**: In some systems, CLIP can be used to search through a database of images to find those that best match a given text description.
 This can be useful for applications like photo retrieval based on textual queries.

-**Usage in ComfyUI**: CLIP integrated into the workflow to facilitate the generation of images that are more faithful to user descriptions.
+**Usage in Stable Diffusion**: CLIP integrated into the workflow to facilitate the generation of images that are more faithful to user descriptions.
 It works behind the scenes, ensuring that the text you enter is effectively translated into visual content.
 This makes it a powerful tool for creating images that are both creative and aligned with the user's intent.

 Overall, CLIP significantly enhances the capability of text-to-image models by bridging the gap between textual descriptions and visual content, making it easier to create accurate and relevant images from text inputs.

+## CLIP Skip

+This setting controls when to stop the prompt processing by the CLIP network.

+CLIP is a sophisticated neural network that turns your text prompt into a numerical format, suited for processing by Stable Diffusion's neural networks.
+CLIP processes the prompt through multiple layers, starting with a basic digital conversion, then advancing through successive layers.
+Normally, the output from the final layer is used, corresponding to a CLIP skip setting of -1.
+However, you can opt to stop earlier, like at the penultimate layer, which is a slider setting of -2.
+This adjustment can improve results for some specifically trained models.

+Note: All SDXL models are designed to use the penultimate layer output, so changing this setting typically won't enhance results and could degrade them.
+The option exists mainly for compatibility with early SDv1 models that do not automatically select the optimal layer.

 ## VAE